machinat/sociably/website/docs/telegram-platform.md

 ));
 ```

-If you upload a media or file with `fileAssetTag` prop, the `saveUplodedFile`
+Once you send an uploaded file with `fileAssetTag` prop, `saveUplodedFile`
-middleware will save the returned id.
-The saved id can then be reused for
+middleware will save the returned file id.
+The stored id can be reused for
-sending next time.
+the next time.

 ## Resources